RobSpectre/Talks-Old/README.md

 # Rob's talks - A bunch of Rob's talks, now with tender git flavor.

+## Writing Writable APIs the Write Way - a developer intro to Fluidinfo.

+### Summary

+A fifteen minute introduction to an *awesome* data service called Fluidinfo, illustrating how you can write your own writable API in just minutes.

+* outline.md - The demo script, including live code walkthrough
+* Writing Writable APIs the Write Way.odp - introductory deck

 ## Intro to Programming - a two hour workshop for middle schoolers to learn basic programming concepts.

 ### Summary